Color, 1970, 101m.

 Despite its small but dedicated cult following and prominent availability on home video during the early VHS era, Girly sank into oblivion in the late ‘80s with circulating prints becoming impossible to find and most viewers resorting to dismal bootlegs and online streaming options to see it at all.
 Fortunately Scorpion’s DVD released in early 2010 was the miracle fans waited for, a vivid and pin-sharp transfer from the original negative that finally flatters the film’s careful cinematography and delicate performances.
 The result truly feels like a different and significantly better film, a twisted treat worthy of a much larger audience.
 Extras include a half-hour interview with screenwriter Brian Comport (who talks about his other films as much as this one and goes into some detail about the film’s obscure source play, Maisie Mosco’s The Happy Family), another half-hour, audio-only interview with the late Francis (who’s pretty frank about the state of his career in the ‘70s and talks about the varying quality of his horror work), the alternate US title card (with the full UK title present on the main feature), the American and Spanish theatrical trailers, a TV spot, and an additional grab bag of Cinerama trailers including Follow Me, Fools, Goodbye Gemini, and The Girl in Blue.

 Four years later in October of 2014, Scorpion revisited the title as a limited 1000-unit edition with an even more impressive 1080p rendering from the already pristine film source.
 Those candy colors look great, the DTS-HD mono track is solid as a rock, and overall it's very impressive all around (except for perhaps the overzealous windowboxing during the opening credits, but fortunately it doesn't last long).
-The disc has appeared on and off at Diabolik, so keep an eye out there or watch around for copies to pop up.
+The disc has appeared on and off at Diabolik and of this writing is now available at Ronix Flix, so keep an eye out there or watch around for copies to pop up.
 The Comport video interview and trailer have been carried over here, and in an interesting turn of events, it's also been outfitted as a Katarina's Nightmare Theater title with the energetic hostess covering the history and participants (with a brief cameo from her mischievous sister, too).
 Be sure to stick around after the film for a bloody, axe-swinging coda that promises to be the end of Katarina... or is it?